 You can prevent the storage of Cookies through the relevant settings in your browser software.
 Please note that you may not be able to use all of the functions of this website in full in this case.
 You can also deactivate advertisements based on your interests on Google and Google advertisements based on your interests on the Internet (within the Google display network) in your browser by activating the “off” button at http://www.google.de/settings/ads or arranging deactivation at http://www.aboutads.info/choices/ .
 Further information on the settings available to you in this respect and data protection at Google can be found at: www.google.com/intl/de/privacy

 This website uses Google Analytics, a web analytics service provided by Google Inc. (“Google”).
-Google Analytics uses so-called “Cookies”, text files that are stored on your computer and enable analysis of your use of the website.
-Information on how you use this website (including your IP address) is generated through the Cookie, sent to a Google server in the USA and stored there.
-However, if you have activated IP anonymisation on this website, your IP address will first be shortened by Google within member states of the European Union or in other states that have signed the Agreement on the European Economic Area.
+We also use Google Optimize on this website.
+Google Optimize analyses how different variants of websites are used and helps to improve the usability, based on the behaviour of our users on the website.
+Google Optimize is a tool associated with Google Analytics.
+Google Analytics and Google Optimize use "cookies".
+These are text files placed on your computer, to help the website analyse how users use the site.
+Information on how you use this website is generated through the cookies, sent to a Google server in the USA and stored there.
+However, if you have activated IP anonymization on this website, your IP address will first be shortened by Google within member states of the European Union or in other states that have signed the Agreement on the European Economic Area.
 Only in exceptional cases is the full IP address transferred to a Google server in the USA and shortened there.
-Google uses this information on behalf on the operator of this website in order to evaluate your usage of the website, collate reports on website activities and also to perform further services for the website operator in connection with website and internet usage.
+Google uses this information on behalf on the operator of this website in order to evaluate your usage of the website, collate reports on website activities and to perform further services for the website operator in connection with website and internet usage.
 The IP address transferred from your browser by Google Analytics is not merged with other Google data.
 You can prevent the storage of Cookies through the relevant settings in your browser software; however, please note that you may not be able to use of all of the functions of this website in full in this case.
 You can also prevent the collection of data generated by the Cookie and relating to your use of the website (incl. your IP address) by Google, as well as the processing of this data by Google, by downloading and installing the browser plug-in available at the following link https://tools.google.com/dlpage/gaoptout?hl=de .

 You can prevent data collection by Google Analytics by clicking on the following link.
 An opt-out Cookie is set to prevent the future collection of your data when you visit this website: Deactivate Google Analytics